Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 Ellison said that view left her questioning when prosecutors decide to value such testimony — like when it helped to convict Jones — and questioned how the deal Jordan cut with prosecutors for a lesser sentence made him more credible or trustworthy than Jones.

-Jones’s conviction came during a prolific era for capital prosecutions in Oklahoma County, where the District Attorney’s office under “Cowboy” Bob Macy sent 54 people, including Jones, to death row.
+Jones’s conviction came during a prolific era for capital prosecutions in Oklahoma County, where the district attorney’s office under “Cowboy” Bob Macy sent 54 people, including Jones, to death row.
 At least three capital defendants from that time have been exonerated.

 Oklahoma County District Attorney David Prater (D) was not in office during Jones’s trial but vigorously defends Jones’s conviction as accurate and just.

-Prater, who did not respond to The Post’s request for comment about Jones’s case, has previously noted appellate courts have rejected appeals by the defense on claims of racial bias and ineffective counsel.
+Prater, who did not respond to The Post’s request for comment about Jones’s case, has previously noted that appellate courts have rejected appeals by the defense on claims of racial bias and ineffective counsel.
 In 2019, the U.S. Supreme Court declined without comment to hear Jones’s case.

 Prater’s other active role is in opposing Jones’s bid for commutation.
 Jones cleared the first phase of review in March.
 Days later, Prater sued Stitt (R) and the Oklahoma Pardon and Parole Board to block the governor from granting commutations, alleging conflicts of interest with at least two board members and misconduct.